-The goal of the mitigation project is to create wetland diversity in the mitigation areas.
-The mitigation design includes creation of wet prairie habitats, small depressions, and forested wetlands with scrub-shrub and emergent components.
-Wetland enhancement of degraded wetlands will also occur to improve the success of creating a biodiverse community of native plants in the created wetlands, but these enhancement areas in the existing wetlands are not included as part of the compensatory mitigation requirements.
-Specific goals, objectives, and performance standards for the mitigation areas are provided in Table 15.
+The goal of the Plan is to create wetland diversity and improved wetland functions in the mitigation areas, as well as preservation of the existing remaining wetlands.
+The mitigation design includes creation of wet prairie habitats, small depressions, and forested wetlands with scrub -shrub and emergent components.
+Some wetland enhancement of remaining degraded wetlands will also occur to improve the success of creating a biodiverse community of native plants in the created wetlands, but these enhancement areas in the existing wetlands are not included as part of the compensatory mitigation requirements.
+Specific goals, objectives, and performance standards for the mitigation areas are provided in Table 22.